Frequently Asked Questions about the VCR

 Can I verify that someone making calls (or someone on whose behalf calls are being made) is registered with the Voter Contact Registry?

-In accordance with the provisions of the Canada Elections Act, registration notices will only be released as soon as possible following 30 days after polling day
+In accordance with the new provisions of the Canada Elections Act, the CRTC is required to publish registration notices promptly, but no later than 30 days after polling day.
+Notices will now be published regularly.

 Does registering with the National Do Not Call List also fulfill my obligations under the Voter Contact Registry?